What attracted you to become a therapist?

 Building relationships on social media has been important, talking to other counsellors is good because counselling can be a lonely place – we can’t discuss clients with our loved ones or anyone apart from our supervisor really, so having somewhere where people understand because they are on the same path is great!

-You see clients in Hove.
-What can you share about seeing clients in that/those areas?
+You are a therapist in Hove.
+What can you share about what clients are looking for from therapy in this area?

 I am based in Hove, so see face-to-face clients in the surrounding areas.